 · The types of bushes and shrubs that may be grown and the planting of trees.

 · Permanent structures such as concrete shed bases and platforms.

-The above are no longer applicable.
+These council restrictions (rule 9) are no longer applicable.
 However the Committee has made a decision, based on discussions at previous AGM and committee meetings, that the following are interim rules until a further rule change can be authorised at the 2021 AGM.

 As from Monday, 11th January 2021

 1. Allotment sheds should be a maximum size of 6ft X 8ft, either wood or metal and not on a permanent base (ie concrete).

 2. Any fruit bushes or trees shall be of a suitable size so as not to cause a nuisance to other plotholders re position, height, light and root invasion.
 Rootstocks M27, M9 and M26 being suitable.

 3. In respect of Livestock, domestic animals and bees will not be permitted.

 4. Any other structures, poly tunnels, plastic green houses etc. cannot have permanent bases, i.e. concrete.
 All bases must be permeable.